ruby/vscode-rdbg/README.md

   * `useBundler`:
     * Execute Ruby programs with `bundle exec` if `command` configuration is not given. and `Gemfile` is available in the workspace.
     * Note that you can specify this `useBundler` by the extension configuration (default: true).
-    * default: undefined (and the extention configuration default value is `true`)
+    * default: undefined (and the extension configuration default value is `true`)
-* Behavir settings
+* Behavior settings
   * `askParameters`
     * Ask "Debug command line" before debugging.
 If the MAIN program is always same, set it false.
-    * Note that the last invoked command is rememberred.
+    * Note that the last invoked command is remembered.
     * default: true
   * `rdbgPath`
     * Location of the rdbg executable.
     * Note that you can specify this `rdbgPath` by the extension configuration (default: `rdbg`).
     * default: `rdbg`
   * `debugPort`
-    * Without `debugPort` configulation, open a UNIX Domain Socket (or TCP/IP `localhost:0` on Windows) to communicate with debuggee.
+    * Without `debugPort` configuration, open a UNIX Domain Socket (or TCP/IP `localhost:0` on Windows) to communicate with debuggee.
 If you want to use another debug port, set this configuration.
       * Digits (e.g. `12345`): open a TCP/IP debug port with port `12345`
       * `hostname:port` (e.g. `hostname:12345`): open a TCP/IP port `12345` and hostname `hostname`
-      * Otherwize, open a UNIX Domain socket with the filename given by this configration.
+      * Otherwise, open a UNIX Domain socket with the filename given by this configuration.
     * Note that you can specify `0` TCP/IP port (choose usable port) with debug.gem v1.5.0 or later.
   * `waitLaunchTime`
     * If you want to open TCP/IP debug port, you may need to wait for opening debug port.
-On default, it waits 5000 milli seconds (5 sec) but if it is not enough, please specify more wait time (default: `5000` in milli seconds).
+On default, it waits 5000 milliseconds (5 sec) but if it is not enough, please specify more wait time (default: `5000` in milliseconds).
-    * With debug.gem 1.5.0 and later you may not need this configulation.
+    * With debug.gem 1.5.0 and later you may not need this configuration.
   * `useTerminal`
     * If the configuration is true, create a new terminal and then execute the debug command line there.
 It is a bit slower.
     * Otherwise, all outputs to the STDIN/OUT are shown in the DEBUG CONSOLE.